Winston-Salem State University

 Who Thrives Here

-With 4,170 students and a 64.9% Pell rate (the highest in this batch), WSSU is a mid-size HBCU serving a predominantly Black, working-class North Carolina student population.
+With 4,170 students and a 64.9% Pell rate (the highest in our dataset), WSSU is a mid-size HBCU serving a predominantly Black, working-class North Carolina student population.
 The school fits Pell-eligible students drawn to the HBCU community and pursuing nursing or allied health credentials at low cost.
 The $6,126 in-state tuition is genuinely affordable, and WSSU's nursing program (B+ ROI grade, 158 graduates) is one of the strongest values in the UNC system.
 Students in psychology, communications, or general business should walk in with a clear graduate-school plan or career credential pivot.

 The Verdict: The Numbers Don't Add Up